 Frequently asked questions

-How long does a roof replacement take in Kansas City?
+Do I have to get a permit for roof replacement in Kansas City?

 Wind/hail deductible notice